Phat Joe

 Phat Joe is a South African TV and radio personality.
 He is the host of a late night show, The Phat Joe Show.

+The Phat Joe Live Show was on the free-to-air channel, eTV, from 1999 to 2001.
+It was a major spin-off for him as he was still hosting his popular show on the regional station YFM.
+The show then moved to the national broadcaster's channel SABC1 in 2001 and it lasted until 2005.
+He regularly featured David Kau on a comedy slot called "Little Brown Kau".
+Andy "Admiral" Kasrils, a popular Ragga DJ and artist (Admiral and Jahseed duo), reviewed movies on the show, weekly.
+Admiral is the son of politician Ronnie Kasrils.
+Deon "Grandmaster Ready D" Daniels was the resident DJ on the show when he was not on tour with any of his groups, one being Prophets Of the City (POC).

 He was also host of the first season of the gossip show The Real Goboza, and the dating shows Take Me Out: South Africa, on SABC1 in 2014, and Take Me Out: Mzansi, on Vuzu Amp in 2017.